Active projects

 Circular Municipal Solid Waste

-Map, simplify, and pilot circular loops in the municipal solid waste (MSW) value chain by identifying the best recycling technologies and channelling waste into high-value circular products.
+Map circular loops in the municipal solid waste (MSW) value chain by identifying the best recycling technologies and channeling waste into high-value circular products.

-Identify the most effective, technically feasible & economically viable technologies to remove and destruct short-chained PFAS commonly found in process water.
+Identify, test and pilot the most effective, technically feasible & economically viable technologies to destruct short-chained PFAS commonly found in process water.

 Sustainable Biomass Sourcing

-Identify the best sources of second-generation sustainable biomass and the best conversion methods to ensure valuable, quality end products.
-Define concrete value chain models to ensure availability of biobased feedstock.
+Identify the best sources of second-generation sustainable biomass and the best conversion methods to create biobased chemicals and ensure valuable, quality end products.

 Sustainable Methanol